 - Evaluation of Alternative Smoke Detector or Sprinkler Spacing

 As discussed, performance-based design further opens up the architect and design team’s imagination as well as capability of a building by demonstrating that the intent of the prescriptive requirements of the code are maintained.
 We utilize computational fire and egress modeling tools to perform a thorough analysis of the goal of interest, with a holistic approach ensuring that fire and life safety requirements are maintained.
-In most-cases, performance-based design approaches results in the following benefits to the design team:
+In most cases, performance-based design approaches result in the following benefits to the design team:

 - Reduced Project Cost & Timing